matejak/argbash/doc/usage.rst

     # ] <-- needed because of Argbash

-i.e. you add thos three lines with definitions and you enclose the script in square brackets.
+i.e. you add those three lines with definitions and you enclose the script in square brackets.

 Finally, you just make sure that ``my-script.sh`` and ``my-parsing.m4`` are next to each other and run